Machu Picchu Ticket 157 articles

 The Temple of the Moon was a shrine to the world of the dead, where llama sacrifices could be made.
 Even today some visitors come there to leave an offering of coca leaves asking for prosperity for the future.

-This Inca temple can be visited with the ticket ‘Machu Picchu with Temple of the Moon’, which allows the visit to the Inca citadel through circuit 3.
+This Inca temple can be visited with the ticket ‘Machu Picchu with Temple of the Moon or Great Cave (Route 3C)’, which allows the visit to the Inca citadel through circuit 3.
 The walk from the entrance gate to Huayna Picchu (the Great Cavern is located inside the mountain) to the Temple of the Moon takes 2 hours on average (4 hours each way).

 This is one of the most mysterious but little explored constructions in Machu Picchu.
 Previously, access to this route was forbidden due to the steepness of the roads during the rainy season.
 However, today the route is open to tourists.

-For visitor safety measures, the ticket is only valid for tourists over 18 years of age and only during the high tourist season, from June 1 to October 15.
+For visitor safety reasons, the ticket is only valid for tourists over 12 years of age and is valid only during the peak tourist season, from June 19 to November 2.

 The Temple of the Moon is a building dedicated to fertility